The mental load of motherhood

 This drives me f*cking mad!

-To give you more understanding on this – have a good think about what household duties you can delegate to others?
+To help you understand this better, have a think about what household duties you can delegate to others.

 Or what invisible labor you can offload?